xwmx/bask/README.md

 # bask

-A mini-framework for command-centric Bash scripts.
+A framework for command-centric Bash scripts.

 ## Features